netilon/differify/README.md

 ## Typescript<a name="id5"></a>

-To use differify library with Typescript, you have to configure your tsconfig.json file and enable the following properties:
+To use the differify library with Typescript, you have to configure your tsconfig.json file and enable the following properties:

 tsconfig.json